ibliskavka/bliskavka-com/source/_posts/synth-cdk-to-custom-bucket.md

 ## Summary

-1. Create a client specific staging bucket
+1. Create a client-specific staging bucket
-2. Share the bucket with the client account via Bucket Policy
+2. Share the bucket with the client account via the Bucket Policy
 3. Synth the stack to the staging bucket
 4. Share template URL with client
-5. Client can install using the URL in CloudFormation web console with their own user credentials
+5. The client can install using the URL in CloudFormation web console with their user credentials

 ## App Staging Bucket Policy